Netcracker/KubeMarine/documentation/Logging.md

 # Default Behavior

-By default, Kubetools writes its logs into two locations with the following configurations:
+By default, Kubemarine writes its logs into two locations with the following configurations:

 * stdout - Debug level, colorize enabled, and correct newlines enabled.
 * `dump/debug.log` - Verbose level, colorize disabled, and correct newlines enabled.